 - Shake off the excess and immediately put it in a non-stick pan with some oil.

-- Pan-fry the tofu until both sides are brown.
+- Pan-fry the tofu until both sides are golden brown.
 Remove.

 5. Stir-fry the vegetables

 Now it comes to the final step – stir-frying.
 Here are the steps: